 – Keep your device firmware, OS, and apps updated to close security gaps.

-Real-world scenarios: when to disable VPN in Chrome vs when to keep it on
+Real-world scenarios: when to disable VPN in Chrome vs when to keep it on Best vpn extension for edge 2026

 – Accessing a local banking site: disable the VPN to avoid geo-spoofing blocks that some banks implement.
 Verify you’re on a secure network and your device is protected.